parasnaren/Automated-Remote-Proccessing-Scanning-and-OCR-module/README.md

 # Remote Processing based RC Scanning module
-Developing an Automised Scanning and Storage system, that implements OCR to extract text from a scanned RC Card and store the structured data into a Database.
+Developed a completely Remote and Automized Scanning and Storage system, that implements OCR to extract text from a scanned RC Card and stores the structured data into a Database.

 # Data Flow